Customer Pain Points that Limit eCommerce Sales

 Omnichannel customer experiences are the way of the future.
 Customers want to be able to shop seamlessly on mobile, in stores, or across multiple channels at once.
 Creating a consistent and enjoyable experience across multiple channels is important to conversions.
 Making your site mobile responsive is the first step, so that customers can shop just as easily on their phones as they do on their desktop.
 Additionally, tying your in-store experience to your digital channels improves brand engagement and customer satisfaction.
 For example, implementing QR codes that customers can scan on products to see reviews for on mobile.

 Not enough payment options

 Part of an omnichannel customer experience includes allowing customers to shop where they want to, how they want to.
 With Apple Pay, Google Pay, and 1-click purchase buttons, customers expect options and ease when it comes to paying for online purchases.
 Consider adding multiple payment options like PayPal and Google Pay to meet your customers' needs.
 Virid's eCommerce platform, marketAgility, includes built-in integrations with multiple payment processors to allow your customers to shop just how they want.

 Annoying returns process

 Just as easily as customers are able to buy your products, they should be able to return them.
 Customers will remain loyal to brands that offer simple, hassle-free returns policies.
 Outline your process clearly in multiple places on your site, and offer multiple shipping options for customers to return their merchandise.

-Schedule an appointment with the eCommerce experts at Virid for a free personalized site audit to help you identify pain points and other opportunities for growth on your eCommerce site.
+Schedule an appointment with the eCommerce experts at Virid for a free personalized consultation to help you identify opportunities for growth on your eCommerce site.